amritofficial88/Incognito-Chat/README.md

 ## Usage Flow 📖

 ### **A.Start a Secure Chat:**
-1. Open WhisperChat and create a new chat session.
+1. Open Incognito Chat and create a new chat session.
 2. Share the unique room code with the other participant.

 ### **B.Join a Chat:**